4.3 Health Literacy, Cultural Fit, and Accessibility During Delivery

 Test Your Knowledge

-Participants leave a medication session confused about next steps.
+Participants leave a medication-management session unsure of their next steps.
 Which response best supports health literacy?

 A